supersuhyeon/React-online-clothing-shop/README.md

 }
 ```

-- **Refactoring using custom hooks for maintainence and readability**
+**5. Refactoring using custom hooks for maintainence and readability**
-  useQuery and useMutation were seperated in all different components before refactoring so whenever I tried to create a caching strategy, it was hard for me to figure it out all at once.
+useQuery and useMutation were separated in all different components before refactoring so whenever I tried to create a caching strategy, it was hard for me to figure it out all at once.
 And then I got the answer after reading this [create custom hooks](https://tkdodo.eu/blog/practical-react-query#create-custom-hooks).
 Making custom hooks really helps with managing data in one place and makes for cleaner code by getting away from the UI logic.

 ```js
 //former NewProduct.jsx page